-Sumatriptan is an oral medication used to treat migraines, relieving symptoms such as headache, pain, nausea, vomiting, and sensitivity to light and sound.
-They are prescribed where ordinary painkillers fail to relieve migraine symptoms.
+Sumatriptan is a medicine used to treat migraines.
+Sumatriptan helps relieve symptoms such as headache, pain, nausea, vomiting and sensitivity to light.
+Sumatriptan tablets are prescribed when painkillers fail to relieve migraine symptoms.

 The active ingredient in Sumatriptan is sumatriptan.